Maralsgithub/CRUD-application/README.md

 # CRUD-application
-This project allows you to create CRUD (Create,Read,Update,Delete) Operation with IndexDB Database - JavaScript Project
+This project allows you to create CRUD (Create,Read,Update,Delete) Operation with IndexDB Database - JavaScript Project + MySQL

  Link to YouTube video:
 (https://youtu.be/vWVwEGzrZts)